quru/qis/doc/api_help.md

 # Protected web services

 All other web services require the caller to be logged in so that permissions can be checked and a username recorded in the audit trail.
-Since the QIS login web page cannot be used alongside the API, to achieve this the caller must first obtain an [API authentication token](#api_token) and then provide this along with every function call.
+To log in using the API, obtain an [API authentication token](#api_token) and then provide this along with every function call.

 <a name="api_token"></a>